-Elders and Persons with Disabilities (E&D) Transportation Committee
+Older Adults and Persons with Disabilities Transportation Committee

-The Chittenden County E&D Transportation Program supports community members through affordable transportation to medical appointments, access to fresh food at the grocery store, and social visits with friends and family.
+The Chittenden County Older Adults and Persons with Disabilities (O&D) Transportation Program supports community members through affordable transportation to medical appointments, access to fresh food at the grocery store, and social visits with friends and family.
 In our region, Green Mountain Transit (GMT) contracts with the Special Services Transportation Agency (SSTA) to provide the service.
-The E&D Transportation Program is specifically designed to serve individuals who live more than 3/4 of a mile away from a bus route.
-The program uses a combination of lift-equipped vans, sedans and minivans, along with volunteer drivers who use personal vehicles to give rides to E&D users.
+The O&D Transportation Program is specifically designed to serve individuals who live more than 3/4 of a mile away from a bus route.
+The program uses a combination of lift-equipped vans, sedans and minivans, along with volunteer drivers who use personal vehicles to give rides to O&D users.

-The Chittenden County E&D Transportation Committee typically meets quarterly (March, June, September, & December) on the second Wednesday of the month at 10:00 am at the CCRPC office (110 West Canal Street, Winooski).
+The Chittenden County O&D Transportation Committee typically meets quarterly (March, June, September, & December) on the second Wednesday of the month at 10:00 am at the CCRPC office (110 West Canal Street, Winooski).

 SEE BELOW FOR MORE INFORMATION ON: